apollographql/apollo-client/react-docs/source/subscriptions.md

 <h2 id="subscriptions-client">Setting up subscriptions on the client</h2>

-To start using GraphQL subscriptions on the client with a WebSocaket transport, install `subscriptions-transport-ws` from npm:
+To start using GraphQL subscriptions on the client with a Websocket transport, install `subscriptions-transport-ws` from npm:

 ```shell
 npm install --save subscriptions-transport-ws